 The percentage of Americans living in apartments and townhouses is growing, and most have no choice but to turn to indoor plants to satisfy their need for green.
 Anyone with a balcony or rooftop space can grow Japanese maples in containers!
 Turn your city green by growing plants anywhere you can squeeze them in.
 The planet and your mental well-being will thank you.

-Another reason for growing Japanese maples and other plants in containers is to provide flexibility.
-Maybe you like to change your garden design regularly to keep it interesting, looking at how different plants complement each other in different seasons.
+Another reason for growing Maples and other plants in containers is to provide flexibility.
+Maybe you like to change your garden design regularly to keep it interesting, looking at how Japanese Maples and companion plants complement each other in different seasons.
 Maybe you have a window overlooking something unsightly and would rather look at a beautiful maple tree.
-Growing a fairly mature tree in a large pot gives you extra height that would take years to achieve otherwise.
+Growing a fairly mature tree in a large pot gives you the extra height that would take years to achieve otherwise.
 Or perhaps you live in a climate with very cold winters but you just can’t bear not having Japanese maples in your garden.
 If you grow them in containers, you can put them in a protected space during the winter and still enjoy them when the temperatures become friendlier.

-Getting started might seem daunting, but here is everything you need to know about how to keep your maples happy in containers.
+Getting started might seem daunting, but here is everything you need to know about how to grow Japanese Maples in pots and keep them happy

 Choosing a container –